 We have made and will continue to make significant investments in capital expenditures to build and expand our aerial forest fire management technologies.
-We expect that our existing cash and cash equivalents provided by equity and debt financing, including the proceeds from the Business Combination will be sufficient to meet our working capital and capital expenditure requirements for a period of at least twelve months from the date of this prospectus.
+We expect that our existing cash and cash equivalents provided by equity and debt financing will be sufficient to meet our current working capital and capital expenditure requirements for a period of at least twelve months from the date of this prospectus.